The Saga of Life

 A poor Student Struggles to be Established in Life

 As the examination was over the boy took leave of us and began to walk back to his home destination .
-After much persuasion we could take him in our car and dropped him at the nearest railway station to enable him to catch his homebound train.
+After much persuasion we could take him in our car and drop him at the nearest railway station to enable him to catch his homebound train.

 That was all we knew about the boy and his hapless parents eking out a living but having the dream that someday their much cherished only descendant would be established in life giving them some respite and comforts at their old age.
 While chiding I began to lecture my daughter how the poor unfortunate boy was struggling in such a pathetic situation with lingering ambitions despite such adversity.
 I prayed to God for an end to their suffering and his success in the examination.